What It Means to Be a Teacher of God

 (8:5) Given that, the lesson's manifest simplicity stands out like an intense white light against a black horizon, for such it is.

 When I am in the midst of some form of darkness—whether it is a loved one who is very sick, a seeming catastrophe at work or within my family, or some crisis or disaster in the world at large—that is the "black horizon" of the ego's thought system.
 If I do not take it seriously—or I at least begin the process of questioning the validity of my justification for taking it seriously—then the light begins to shine.
-And as I do this more and more, the light becomes increasingly intense and clearer.
+And as I do this more and more, the light becomes clearer and increasingly intense.

 I do not have to do anything.
 We are not talking about behavior—we are talking about a choice that occurs within the mind.
 And then my clenched fist—that locked vault in my mind—begins to open and light begins to stream in.
 What I believed was darkness now becomes increasingly light.
 And as it becomes increasingly light within my mind, that light extends out and I look out and see light.
 Even if I am looking out at thirteen million people being killed in concentration camps, I will still see light.
 The light is not out there in the world or in the specific situation.
 It is within my mind.